kenswain/CS193P/Notes/lecture2.md

 If an array does not have an object at the address then you can not get it.

-@ with strings are used to turn strings into objects
+@ with strings are used to turn strings into objects.

 @ with arrays are used to create the array.

-If you implement both the setter and getter you have to use the @synthesize
+If you implement both the setter and getter you have to use the @synthesize.

-A + method is a class method not an instance
+A + method is a class method not an instance.

+Never call alloc with out and init and never init with out wrapping it around and alloc.

+init will always return self.

+You can call inits with arguments, but we will cover that later.

+### Xcode

+Slides have more infomration and notes should stop now.